-The TNC numbers the blocks in ascending sequence.
+The TNC numbers the blocks of a part program in ascending sequence.

 The first block of a program is identified by BEGIN PGM, the program name and the active unit of measure.

 The subsequent blocks contain information on:

 - The workpiece blank

 - Tool calls

 - Approaching a safe position

 - Feed rates and spindle speeds, as well as

 - Path contours, cycles and other functions